Flag of Georgia Middle East, North Africa and Europe

 CARE started work in: 1992

-CARE International has been working in the South Caucasus, a region located on the borders of Europe and Asia, since 1988 when we responded to the Spitak earthquake in Armenia.
+CARE International has been working in the South Caucasus, a region located in the borders of Europe and Asia, since 1988 when we responded to the Spitak earthquake in Armenia.
 In the early 1990s and again in 2008, we responded to armed conflicts that broke out in the region.

 In response to the humanitarian crisis in August 2008, CARE Georgia's efforts focused on helping those who fled their homes, those who returned to damaged and looted houses, and those struggling to make ends meet.

-• Supporting internally displaced people
+• Support for internally displaced people

-• Strengthening women's capacity for peacebuilding
+• Strengthening women’s capacity for peace-building

 Reach and impact data